espressomd/espresso/doc/sphinx/io.rst

         vtf.writevcf(system, fp)
     fp.close()

-The structure definitions in the VTF/VSF formats are incremental, a user can easily add further structure lines to the VTF/VSF file after a structure block has been written to specify further particle properties for visualization.
+The structure definitions in the VTF/VSF formats are incremental, the user can easily add further structure lines to the VTF/VSF file after a structure block has been written to specify further particle properties for visualization.